orionhealth/workflow-frontend-engineer-technical-assessment/README.md

 # Tasks And Workflow Frontend Engineer Technical Assessment

-Your task is to develop a frontend UI which consumes our [Mock API](#mock-api) to allow clinicians to login and view their patients.
+The intent of this technical assessment is for you to build a frontend web application which allows clinicians to login and view their patients.

+We have developed a mock API for use in implementing the features of the app.

+Don't worry if you are unable to complete all of the features of the app.
+We are mainly interested in seeing your approach to designing and implementing a quality frontend web application.

-You should spend two to four hours on this challenge.
+You should spend 2-4 hours on this challenge but this is a general guide - not a rule.
+You are free to submit your response as you like.

-Your response will be evaluated based on the quality of the code and the extent to which the challenge has been completed.

-## Tech Stack

-You may use whatever technologies you would like to implement your application, but here is the tech stack we use:

-- React
-- Material UI
-- TypeScript
-- Create React App

-And here is a link to an example containing the above technologies, which may be used to kickstart your web application: https://github.com/mui/material-ui/tree/master/examples/create-react-app-with-typescript (requires at least Node.js v16).

 ## Submitting Your Response